Overview of the Landlord-Tenant Laws in Michigan

 • Waives the right established under the laws that regulate security deposits

-Security Deposit Laws in Michigan
+Michigan Security Deposit Laws

-Most residential leases and rental agreements in Michigan require a security deposit.
-Michigan landlords may not charge more than one and a half month’s rent.
-If the landlord makes it mandatory for the tenant to pay the last month’s rent in advance, the payment is to be considered part of the security deposit.
+Michigan landlords may not charge more than one and a half month's rent.
+If the landlord makes it mandatory for the tenant to pay the last month's rent in advance, the payment is to be considered part of the security deposit.

 Any refundable fee collected before the tenant moves in is considered part of the security deposit.

 Landlords have two options when it comes to storing the security deposit.
-The landlord may purchase a cash or surety bond from the Secretary of State or the landlord may keep it in a bank account.
+The landlord may purchase a cash or surety bond from the Secretary of State, or the landlord may keep it in a bank account.

+After a lease ends, it's crucial to handle the deposit appropriately.
 The landlord may withhold a security deposit in Michigan if the tenant:

 • Caused damage to the rented premises